Private Internet Access 후기: 전문가 핵심 정리

 PIA has great security, easy-to-use apps, good speeds, and it allows up to 10 simultaneous connections.

-It has one of the largest VPN server networks on the market (35,000+ servers), highly customizable and fully open-source apps, and some really competitive pricing options.
-PIA supports torrenting on all of its servers and works with all popular torrenting clients, and it also works with most streaming services, including Netflix and Disney+.
+It has one of the largest VPN server networks on the market, highly customizable and fully open-source apps, and some really competitive pricing options.
+PIA supports torrenting on all of its servers and works with all popular torrenting clients, and it also works with all of the most popular streaming services, including Netflix, Hulu, and Disney+.

 During my speed tests, PIA provided me with above average connection speeds.
 I had excellent speeds on local servers and maintained really good speeds on distant servers, which enabled me to stream content, download torrents, and play games with little or no slowdown.